PauseAI/pauseai-website/src/posts/xrisk.md

 ## Experts are sounding the alarm

-AI researchers on average [believe](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/) there's a 5% chance that once we build a superintelligent AI, it will lead to "very bad outcomes (e.g. human extinction)".
+The average AI researcher [believes](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/) there's a 5% chance that once we build a superintelligent AI, it will lead to "very bad outcomes (e.g. human extinction)".

 Would you choose to be a passenger on a test flight of a new plane when airplane engineers think there’s a 5% chance that it will crash?